Monday, May 3, 2021

 We had a ball exploring the different areas of the park and getting “up close and personal” with the birds.
 There are a couple of boardwalks that go off into the woods, which are a nice diversion but feature no displays.
 The park has a nice picnic pavilion and the Duck Landing restaurant serves up sandwiches and quick bites.
 Each meal is made to order, which is great, but it also can mean a long wait.
 There are numerous picnic tables.

 The final stop on our visit was the Landing Zone.
 This is a large enclosed aviary into which a small number of guests are admitted at one time.
 There are scores of birds, mostly parakeets, and they will readily perch on your fingers or even head.
 At the visitor center, you can purchase waterfowl food pellets and seed sticks (popsicle sticks coated with seed).
-The parakeets love the seed sticks and interacting with the birds (and being perched upon) was a highlight of the trip.
+The parakeets love the seed sticks and interacting with the birds (and being perched upon them) was a highlight of the trip.

 The Sylvan Bird Park is a marquee attraction nestled off the beaten path in North Carolina.
 It’s the perfect opportunity to spend time with your feathery friends.